podium-lib/client/README.md

 The following values can be provided:

  * `uri` Uri to the manifest of a podium component - Required
+ * `name` Name of the podlet.
+This is used to reference the podlet in your application, and does not have to match the name of the podlet itself - Required

 ### .js()